notofonts/noto-docs/src/descriptions/NotoSansGurmukhi.md

-Noto Sans Gurmukhi is a sans serif design for texts in the Gurmukhi script.
+Noto Sans Gurmukhi is a unmodulated (“sans serif”) design for texts in the Gurmukhi script.
 It has multiple weights and widths, contains 344 glyphs, 11 OpenType features, and supports 154 characters from 5 Unicode blocks.